MonetDB/MonetDB/README.md

 Make sure you have these environment variables set and you have write permissions to the ${PREFIX} location

 Assuming the monetdb source code is checked out in  directory "${SOURCE}".
-And if you have all the required packages(*) to build MonetDB, these are the set of commands to build and *install* it from source.
-(*) what packages are required?

 ```
 mkdir build